deadlyvipers/dojo_rules/introduction.md

 Hello, my name is phillip.
-My favorite course is GIT
+My favorite course is JavaScript